bee-form/bee-form.github.io/src/content/docs/api/create-form/index.md

 ### form.onChange(listener)

 `listener` is a function, and it will be invoked any time form's state is changed.
-React component should add this line to observe form's changes: `form.onChange(() => this.forceUpdate()`
+React component should add this line to observe form's changes: `form.onChange(() => this.forceUpdate()` and re-render accordingly.

 ### form.createView()